Is There Uber in Mexico? Important Info + Safety Tips in 2025

 If the destination you’re traveling to is not mentioned in this guide, it’s important to research before traveling to find out if the service is actually available and operating.

-Where can you use Uber in Mexico?
+Where Can You Use Uber in Mexico?

-Uber is available in over 60 cities throughout Mexico.
+Uber is available in over 95 cities throughout Mexico.
 Major cities in Mexico where you can use Uber include:

 - Guadalajara